tokenika/eosfactory/docs/cases/why_accounts_are_global.md

 ## But, finally, what is really wrong with the global accounts?

+* A global account variable, can overwrite another, unrelated global variable, for example, imported module name.
+With EOSFactory, this is impossible.
 * In computer programing, wrong is possibility of misunderstanding the code.
 Can you point such a case?
 We show the opposite.
 * Wrong is if EOSFactory is unable to express any practical test scenario.
 Can show such a scenario?
 * Wrong is if you can write a better expressed test script if account variables are local.
 Can you show such an example?
 * Wrong is automatic disgust at globals.
 This can be cured by reasoning.
 * What else is wrong?
 We will try to correct it.
+* Python linter (`plinter`, for example) complains about undefined variables.
+You can disable linter argues.
+If you do care, with `plinter` you can chose a special pattern for account variables.<br>
+If you use VSCode, in `Settings` click `{}` in the upper right corner and add this entry:
+`"python.linting.pylintArgs": [
+    "--dummy-variables-rgx='(_+[a-zA-Z0-9]*?$)|dummy|qdict'"
+]`